Do you know there are some smells that cats hate so much they’ll avoid them at all cost!

 After all, who doesn’t hate that awful skunk smell that lingers for days?

-The plant releases the unpleasant scent when someone brushes against it or breaks leaves/stems.
+The plant releases an unpleasant scent when someone brushes against it or breaks leaves/stems.
 As such, most cats don’t make the mistake of going twice near it.

 No one likes a dirty bathroom, especially clean creatures, such as cats.